vermavinii/AI-Chatbot/README.md

 6. This project contains the Python(backend) and the React(frontend) as Frameworks.
 Follow the steps below to set up and run the project locally.

-   - Open the terminal and run the Python development server
+   - Open the terminal and run the Python development server i.e. app.py

    - Open another terminal and launch the Node by the following commands: